Copywriting needs to reach your ideal client – the one person you’re hoping to motivate to buy. For example:

 Now Jennifer begins to get nervous.
 She has no idea where to get help.
 After all, it’s been a long time since she looked for a job.

 (3) Fortunately, Jennifer has many friends.
 One suggests hiring a resume service.
 Another says, “My career coach knows everything.”
 Another recommends a library book.
-And still another says, “Get on the Internet.”
+And yet another says, “Get on the Internet.”
 Now Jennifer knows her problem has solutions, i.e., she’s Solution Aware.

 (4) Along the way, Jennifer stumbles across your resume service, as well as the services of your competitors.
 Well, maybe it wasn’t an accident — you did a good marketing job.
 Regardless, we now declare her Product Aware.